mlaursen/react-md/packages/states/README.md

 <td>color</td>
 <td>Color</td>
 <td>rmd-black-base</td>
 <td>The base color to use for the surface.
-The diffferent states will have
+The different states will have
   their opacities updated for light or dark based on this color.</td>
 </tr>
 </tbody>